World on red alert for Greek vote

 In Hong Kong and Kuala Lumpur, traders plan to show up as early as 2 a.m. - that is 9 p.m. in Athens (1800 GMT) - to be at their screens when the news comes in.

-Central banks have signalled their readiness to respond in the event of any turmoil from Greece's election.
+Central banks have signaled their readiness to respond in the event of any turmoil from Greece's election.

 The European Central Bank has hinted at an interest-rate cut and Britain has said it is ready to open its coffers to supply funds.
 Japan and Switzerland have said they will defend their currencies against unwelcome moves in the event of a flight from the euro.